 - Digital still cameras provided to the pilot and observers for both in-sphere and through-viewport documentation.

 Alvin’s primary inertial navigation sensors consist of a Doppler velocity log (DVL) paired with a fiber optic gyroscope (FOG).
 These and other navigation sensors are logged by the in-sphere navigation computer to a single hourly ASCII text file.
 A complementary navigation dataset is logged by a surface navigation computer in Atlantis’s Top Lab.
 The cruise package includes the records from both logging stations.
 Georeferenced vehicle navigation information is produced by the Sonardyne Ranger2 ultra-short baseline (USBL) system, which is based in Top Lab.

 At the conclusion of every dive, Alvin-specific navigational and sensor data is transferred from the submersible to the support ship’s network for further processing.
 The aggregate navigation ASCII files are parsed by sensor type during the data offload process and files for individual sensors are created.
 These sensor-specific files can be viewed and processed using programs like a text editor, Matlab or Excel.

-Technicians on board the ship execute a dedicated post-processing script that performs an initial ‘grooming’ of the various data and generates an output file that merges navigation and sensor data.
+Technicians on board the ship also execute a dedicated post-processing script that performs an initial ‘grooming’ of the navigation data and generates an output file that merges inertial and USBL navigation data.
 Real-time position estimates are improved as a result of the post-processing.

 - 1Hz ASCII file containing post-processed navigation data and a selection of other sensor data collected during the dive

-Data Availability on Atlantis
+Data availability on Atlantis

 (3) name institutions for whom acknowledgement is due when cruise data is used for outreach or commercial purposes.